 If you grind your coffee too fine, you run the risk of adding more bitterness to your final brew, plus your grinds could slip through and end up in your coffee cup (yuk!).

 3. Fill the Percolator

 The next step is to add water to the reservoir of the percolator.
 The amount of water you add will depend on your coffee-to-water ratio, so for me, I will add 500 grams (about 17 ounces) of water.

 4. Assemble Your Percolator Pot

-The assembly of the percolator should be pretty simple but there are slight variations depending on the pot your using.
+The assembly of the percolator should be pretty simple, but there are slight variations depending on the pot you use.
 So, at this stage, I would recommend that you quickly take a look at the manual that came with your stovetop percolator.

 For my percolator coffee pot, I place the stem and the coffee basket inside the water-filled pot and then tighten the basket on top of the stem and leave the lid for the basket to one side.

 5. Add Your Ground Coffee

 Next, you need to fill the basket with your freshly ground coffee.
 Again, depending on your ratios, your amount may vary, but for me, I add 30 grams (about 1 ounce).
 Never overfill the basket not only are you going to waste coffee but your also not going to form a good seal.